-Syntax Hexadecimal 0xFE 0x55 [tim le]
+Syntax Hexadecimal Decimal 0xFE 0x55 [time]

-Decimal 254 85 [time]

 ASCII 254 "U" [time]

 Parameters Parameter Length Description

-time 1 Debounce time in increments of

-6.554ms (0 - 255).
+time 1 Debounce time in increments of 6.554ms (0 - 255).

-Description types with the ex varying time, de value is in incre xception of latche epending on their ments of 6.554ms een key press and key read.
-All key ed piezo switches will 'bounce' for a physical characteristics.
-The [time] s.
-The default debounce time for the is adequate for most membrane
+Description This command sets the time between key press and key read.
+All key types with the exception of latched piezo switches will 'bounce' for a varying time, depending on their physical characteristics.
+The [time] value is in increments of 6.554ms.
+The default debounce time for the module is 8 (about 52ms), which is adequate for most membrane keypads.

-Remembered Yes

-Default 8
+Remembered Yes Default 8